RenderKit/oidn/doc/api.md

 Buffer
 ------

-Data like images can be passed to Open Image Denoise either via pointers to memory allocated and managed by the user (this is the recommended, often easier and more efficient approach) or by creating buffer objects.
+Large data like images can be passed to Open Image Denoise either via pointers to memory allocated and managed by the user (this is the recommended, often easier and more efficient approach) or by creating buffer objects.
 To create a new data buffer with memory allocated and owned by the library, holding `byteSize` number